alandmoore/KiLauncher/README.rst

-show_quit_button       false            If true, show a button on the top right to allow the user to quit quit_button_text       "X"              The text to display on the quit button, if it's shown. aggressive_icon_search false            If true, do a comprehensive recursive search to find icons for each launcher.
+show_quit_button       false            If true, show a button on the top right to allow the user to quit quit_button_text       "X"              The text to display on the quit button, if it's shown. aggressive_icon_search false            If true, do a comprehensive recursive search to find icons for each launcher. autostart              (empty)          A list of commands to run when KiLauncher is started.
 ====================== ================ =============================================================================

+Autostart commands will be run in order of appearance in the background when KiLuancher is started, and closed when KiLauncher quits (using the quit button).
+Possible uses for autostart might be launching a window manager, panel, timer, logging script, etc.

+If an autostart command fails, the failure is logged to stderr and KiLauncher continues running.

 Tab Options
 +++++++++++